St. Paul Civic Center

 The St. Paul Civic Center was an indoor arena located in Saint Paul, Minnesota.
 The arena opened in 1973 and was closed and demolished in 1998.
 It once sat near the Ordway Music Theater and the Roy Wilkins Auditorium.
-The Xcel Energy Center was built on the former site of the arena.
+The Grand Casino Arena was built on the former site of the arena.

 History

 The arena opened on January 1, 1973, and had seating capacity of approximately 16,000 for hockey.
 The arena could be expanded up to 17,800 for concerts and other non-sporting events.
 The Civic Center was the home of both iterations of the Minnesota Fighting Saints of the WHA—the first from 1973 to 1976 and the second from 1976 to 1977.
-The boys' state high school hockey and basketball tournaments were also held at the Civic Center as well as three NCAA Frozen Four national ice hockey championships.
+The boys' state high school hockey and basketball tournaments were also held at the Civic Center as well as three NCAA men's Frozen Four national ice hockey championships.
 The arena was also the home of Verne Gagne's American Wrestling Association (AWA).

 The arena was unique in North America in that the hockey dasher boards were made of clear acrylic glass from the shelf all the way down to the ice.
 This was because the arena's seating configuration was round, and the closest seats between the blue lines were not flush against the boards.

 Previously not an issue when dasher board advertising was rare, the clear boards made for better sightlines for most spectators seated between the blue lines, since the seating angles in the Civic Center were shallow.
 When the Minnesota Moose of the International Hockey League played their two seasons, they were replaced with standard white opaque boards to allow advertising.
 The new boards were disadvantageous to the previous seating arrangements, and with the Moose's quick departure to Winnipeg, showed the arena was outdated for the state's most popular sport only 21 years after opening, much less National Hockey League standards.